mytardis/mytardis/docs/users/basics.rst

     :width: 500px
     :align: center

-Sharing data with another MyTardis User
+Sharing Data with Another MyTardis User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To share an Experiment with another MyTardis user: